Study of Brexucabtagene Autoleucel in Adults With Rare B-cell Malignancies (ZUMA-25)

 Experimental: Substudy D (Relapsed/Refractory hairy cell leukemia): Brexucabtagene Autoleucel

-Participants will receive fludarabine 30 mg/m^2/day and cyclophosphamide 500 mg/m^2/day lymphodepletion chemotherapy for 3 days followed by a single infusion of brexucabtagene autoleucel at a target dose of 2 × 10^6 anti-CD19 CAR T cells/kg.
+Participant with Relapsed/Refractory Hairy Cell Leukemia will receive the following treatment during the study: Lymphodepletion chemotherapy regimen of fludarabine 30 mg/m^2/day IV and cyclophosphamide 500 mg/m^2/day IV for 3 days (Day -5 to Day -3).
+A single IV infusion of brexucabtagene autoleucel at target dose of 2 × 10^6 anti-CD19 CAR T cells/kg on Day 0.

 Administered intravenously